hard cider

 How Is Hard Cider Made

-Cider is made from fermented apples.
+Cider is made from fermented apples or apple juice.
 And, like wine, great cider starts with great fruit.
 It takes 36 apples to make one gallon of cider.
 But unlike wine, apples have to be ground before they can be pressed — the ground apple pulp is called pomace.
 The best ciders are made from blending apples from different orchards.
 Huh.
 That sounds familiar.

 Incidentally, America is the only country (that we know of) that calls alcoholic cider hard cider.
 In England it’s just cider.
 Stephen Schuurman of Winchester Cider Works says, “Our aim is to drop the word hard through education.”
 Stephen is English, btw.